thisdot/starter.dev/starters/remix-gql-tailwind/README.md

 - #### Styling

-  This kit is bootstrapped with Tailwind for styling and this decision is majorly due to the fact that currently Tailwind is the preferred styling option for Remix as it still doesn't support some CSS libraries. see [here](https://remix.run/docs/en/v1/guides/styling).
+  This kit is bootstrapped with Tailwind for styling and this decision is majorly due to the fact that currently, Tailwind is the preferred styling option for Remix as it still doesn't support some CSS libraries.
+See https://remix.run/docs/en/v1/guides/styling for more information.
   The styles are exported from a `<componentName>.classNames.ts` as named exports, this is majorly to avoid [surface styling](https://remix.run/docs/en/v1/guides/styling#surfacing-styles) which can be a bit complex.
 Also, you could write the tailwind classes inline but this method is used to keep the file clean and ensure resuablitiy of styles.

 If you want to follow this pattern, take a look at our GitHub demo implementation below.
 Using this structure makes it easy to find all the code and functionality related to a specific component.